YingjieQiao/SentimentAnalysis/README.md

 ## Part 4-RNN

-We first tryout Recurrent Neutral Network to perform this sequence labeling task.
+We first tryout Recurrent Neural Network to perform this sequence labeling task.
 However, the result was poor.

 The code we use can be found in RNN/ and specifically RNN/part4.py,RNN/script.sh.
 We will not use that for our finnal submission.